Jorma Kaukonen: Solo

-Kaukonen had begun his solo career several years prior to the breakup, when he recorded the 1974 album Quah; produced by Jack Casady, Quah featured string overdubs on some tracks, as well as several tracks written and sung by Kaukonen's friend Tom Hobson.
+Kaukonen had begun his solo career several years prior to the breakup, when he recorded the 1974 album Quah.
+Produced by Jack Casady, Quah featured string overdubs on some tracks, as well as several tracks written and sung by Kaukonen's friend Tom Hobson.
 The opening track "Genesis" was featured in the films Margot at the Wedding (2007) and Transcendence (2014).

 In 1979, Kaukonen released his second solo album, Jorma.
 Later that year, he began touring with a number of bass/drum combinations (first known as "Hidden Klitz", then as "White Gland", and finally as "Vital Parts"), which initially included Hot Tuna drummer Bob Steeler.
 During this time, he experimented with a new image, with short, dyed hair and extensive tattoos adorning his body, back, and arms.
 He recorded the album Barbeque King, which was released in 1980.
 Kaukonen's traditional fan base did not warm to this new "punk" image, and sales of the album were so disappointing that he was soon dropped from RCA Records.

-He continued playing as a solo artist throughout the 1980s at such venues as The Chestnut Cabaret in Philadelphia, The Capitol Theater in Passaic, New Jersey, and in Port Chester, New York.
+He continued playing as a solo artist throughout the 1980s at venues such as The Chestnut Cabaret in Philadelphia, The Capitol Theater in Passaic, New Jersey, and in Port Chester, New York.
 As in his Hot Tuna days, he played very long sets, usually beginning with an hour-long acoustic set followed by a long intermission and then a two-hour electric set, sometimes accompanied by bass and drums.

 In 1984, Kaukonen appeared on Robert Hunter's Amagamalin Street.
 This was the third album released by Relix Records, a label founded by Les Kippel that specialized in bands from the San Francisco Bay Area.
 Relix also released Splashdown, featuring a rare performance by Hot Tuna on WQIV, a now-defunct radio station in New York.
 Kippel was instrumental in reuniting Kaukonen and Casady in 1985 for a Hot Tuna theater tour.
 Relix Records remained Hot Tuna's record label until 2000, and also released Classic Hot Tuna Acoustic, Classic Hot Tuna Electric, Live at Sweetwater, and Live at Sweetwater Two.